amal-ghamdi/CUQI-Book-test/chapter01/run_mini_book.md

-# Running code examples in the mini-book
+# Running the mini-book code examples

-Here we suggest the following options to run the code notebooks in the mini-book:
+Here we suggest the following options to run the code notebooks in this mini-book:

 - Running on your local machine (preferred)
 - Running using the launch buttons (for quick exploration)